Fuliru people: Historical sources

 Bosco Muchukiwa Rukakiza points out that Chief Luhama, a central figure in Bahamba dynasty, consolidated power by dividing his domain among his three sons to foster stability and manage local demands for autonomy.
 Luhama's strategic division granted his eldest son, Nyamugira, to control the land from Moira to the Munyovwe River; his second son, Mutahonga, received areas from the Munyovwe to the Kise River and the eastern slopes of the Ruzizi Valley; and his third son, Lusagara, managed the mountainous regions.
 Such an arrangement that maintained centralized control through family ties and ensured the transfer of power from father to eldest son.
-Eventually, some members of the Bafuliru's Balunga clan joined the Bavira, forming a distinct group that did not adopt the Bafuliru's original leadership structures, while other prominent clans, such as the Bazige (also known as Bazeke or Bahungu), who received land from Chief Muluta through their leader Ngabwe, were either assimilated into or overcame the Bafuliru Chiefdom.
+Eventually, some members of the Bafuliru's Balunga clan joined the Bavira and formed a distinct group that did not adopt the Bafuliru's original leadership structures, while other prominent clans, such as the Bazige (also known as Bazeke or Bahungu), who received land from Chief Muluta through their leader Ngabwe, were assimilated.
 Oral history suggests the Bazige had an autonomous chiefdom in the present-day Muhungu groupement, which they governed under Kalunga, son of Mukobesi, before being conquered and subjugated by Mahina Mukogabwe (also known as Nyamugira Mukogabwe II), a Fuliru chieftain whose reign spanned the period between 1914 and 1927.
-This union merged two distinct groups, with Kalunga's lineage recognized to preserve communal bond, mutual trust, and integration within the Bafuliru, as the Bazige gradually adopted the Kifuliiru language, reinforced by intermarriage and economic exchanges, and ultimately accepted Mukogabwe as their Mwami.
+This union merged two distinct groups, with Kalunga's lineage recognized to preserve communal bond, mutual trust, and integration within the Bafuliru, as the Bazige gradually adopted the Kifuliiru language, reinforced by intermarriage and economic exchanges, and ultimately accepted Mukogabwe as their mwami.

 The formal establishment of the Bafuliru Chiefdom came on 18 August 1928, when it was recognized by the colonial authorities.
 Kingwengwe Mupe notes that Chief Matakambo, identified as the son of Mahina Mukogabwe, grandson of Nyamugira I, received his official appointment on 19 March 1933.
 Later, on 4 March 1940, Nyamugira, another of Mahina's descendants, was also made chief.
 There is some inconsistency in historical accounts, while some sources uphold the claim that the Bahamba clan played an instrumental role in founding the chiefdom, other narratives indicate that they supplanted the Balemera clan to establish their hegemony and royal lineage in the Bafuliru Chiefdom.
 Kingwengwe Mupe argues that the Bahamba clan drove out (and possibly dethroned) the Balemera clan to occupy Uvira Territory.
 According to Mupe's account, the Balemera clan can be traced back as the indigenous people who first inhabited the region.
 It is believed that the Bafuliru Chiefdom, which had its stronghold in Lemera, was the very heartland of their ancestral domain.